Caleb-o/esolang/README.md

 - `end` End of a if/proc/macro block
 - `impl` Import statement
 - `break` exit out of a loop
-- 'neg' negate the next value
+- `neg` negate the next value
-- 'assert' cause an assertion if value is 0
+- `assert` cause an assertion if value is 0

 ### Example
 ```